GluuFederation/docs-casa-prod/docs/source/plugins/2fa-settings.md

 - Set how long a location or device can be deemed as recognized

-Additionally, when administrators allow users to set their own strong authentication policy, users can:
+Moreover, when administrators allow users to set their own strong authentication policy, users can:

 - View the list of physical devices they have used to login (e.g. PC, tablet, phone)
 - View the time and location (city) associated to the last login event